gpaux/Mediana/CaseStudy04.md

 outcome.treatment = parameters(par = treatment.par, corr = corr.matrix)
 {% endhighlight %}

-To define the sample-specific data model parameters, a 2:1 randomization ratio will be used in this clinical trial and thus the number of events as well as the randomization ratio are specified by the user in the `Event` objet.
+To define the sample-specific data model parameters, a 2:1 randomization ratio will be used in this clinical trial and thus the number of events as well as the randomization ratio are specified by the user in the `Event` object.
 Secondly, a separate sample ID needs to be assigned to each endpoint within the two samples (e.g. `Placebo PFS` and `Placebo OS`) corresponding to the two treatment arms.
 This will enable the user to construct analysis models for examining the treatment effect on each endpoint.

 {% highlight R %}
 # Number of events